 Restoration of Historic Mission Operations Control Room Consoles

-As we celebrate the 50th anniversary of humankind’s first steps on the Moon, remember and celebrate the heroes of space exploration who remain on the ground—the men and women of NASA’s Mission Control.
-Without their efforts, no launch and no landing—whether of Man on the Moon or Rovers on Mars—is possible.
+As we celebrate the 50th anniversary of humankind’s first steps on the Moon, remember and celebrate the heroes of space exploration who remained on the ground—the men and women of NASA’s Mission Control.
+Without their efforts, no launch nor landing—whether of Man on the Moon or Rovers on Mars—is possible.

 In early 2018, the Cosmosphere’s SpaceWorks team began working on the Mission Operations Control Room console project.
 Finished in time to celebrate the 50th anniversary of the Apollo 11 lunar landing in July 2019, the consoles are the centerpiece of an overall restoration of the historic Mission Control Operations Room at Johnson Space Center in Houston, TX.